eusonlito/Password-Manager/readme.en.md

 ### Requirements

 - Apache2 (nginx does not support authentication with certificate limited to certain routes)
-- PHP 8.0 or higher (php-curl php-imagick php-mbstring php-mysql php-redis php-zip)
+- PHP 8.0 or higher (php-curl php-imagick php-mbstring php-mysql php-zip)
 - MySQL 8.0
 - ImageMagick
-- Redis

 If PHP 8 is not the default PHP version on your system you must use the binary prefix to exeucte `composer` and `artisan`, for example: